 So, what are the card benefits that I consider to be most generous?
 In no particular order:

 2x points with The Blue Business® Plus Credit Card from American Express

 Of the benefits I’m covering, this is the only one that actually relates to the return on spend offered by a card.
-Specifically, this no annual fee (Rates & Fees) card offers 2x Membership Rewards points on the first $50,000 spent annually.
+Specifically, this no annual fee (Rates & Fees) card offers 2x Membership Rewards points on the first $50,000 spent annually (after that 1x).
 I value Membership Rewards points at 1.7 cents each, so to me that’s the equivalent of a 3.4% return.

 Offering that as a “no strings attached” return on a no annual fee card is crazy generous.

 The way I view it, for the average person this is the most useful anniversary free night certificate offered by any credit card, given that the IHG card is one of the lowest annual fee card to offer an annual free night certificate.

 You can redeem this at so many IHG properties across the world, as long as they don’t cost more than 40,000 points per night.
 That includes thousands of hotels, so almost everyone should be able to get outsized value there.

 Hyatt’s co-branded credit card also offers an annual free night certificate, restricted to Category 1-4 Hyatt properties.
 That covers lots of very nice properties, including many that retail for $250+ per night.
 Most people should be able to get a lot of value out of that.